ROCm/aomp/bin/README.md

 build_rocr.sh      -  Built the ROCm runtime

 build_llvm.sh      -  Build llvm, clang, and lld components of AOMP compiler.
-                      This compiler supports openmp, clang hip, clang cuda, opencl, and the GPU  kernel frontend cloc.
-                      It contains a recent version of the AMD Lightning compiler (llvm amdgcn backend) and the llvm nvptx backend.
-                      This compiler works for both Nvidia and AMD Radeon GPUs.

 build_utils.sh     -  Builds the AOMP utilities